okanefinance/okanefinance/_pages/privacypolicy.md

 <br>

 ## Information Collection and Use
 For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to Email, Logging events for Google Analytics.
-In addition, the app may ask to access your Google spreadsheets data.
-This is for the sole purpose of being able to load spreadsheets created from previous app uses.
+In addition, the app may ask to access your Google spreadsheets and drive data.
+Spreadsheets access is necessary to load spreadsheets created from previous app uses, while drive access is necessary to be able to copy a public template spreadsheet into your drive for the first app use.
+This is for the sole purpose of being able to operate the app.
 This data is not stored on Okane servers, nor is it sold for marketing purposes.

 The app does use third-party services that may collect information used to identify you.